C00kie-/IoT-workshop-materials/notes/qemu-mips.md

 ### qemu

+[QEMU](https://www.qemu.org/) is a generic and open source machine emulator.
+QEMU supports a wide range of target architecture such as ARM, MIPS or PPC which are often used in embedded systems.

 #### Default Debian as bootstrap

-[https://people.debian.org/~aurel32/qemu/](https://people.debian.org/~aurel32/qemu/) provides a set of qemu images along with the Linux kernel for each architecture.
+As QEMU is just the machine emulator, a complete operating system is required for the target architecture.
+As the majority of firmware collected are running Linux.
+We will use the one created by a Debian developer.  [https://people.debian.org/~aurel32/qemu/](https://people.debian.org/~aurel32/qemu/) provides a set of qemu images along with the Linux kernel for each architecture.

 #### How to select the architecture?